 The Departments received more than 200,000 responses to their request for comments from a variety of entities both supporting and opposing expansion of the proposed exemption.
-See Group Health Plans and Health Insurance Issuers Relating to Coverage of Preventive Services Under the Patient Protection and Affordable Care Act, 77 Fed.
-Reg.
+See Group Health Plans and Health Insurance Issuers Relating to Coverage of Preventive Services Under the Patient Protection and Affordable Care Act, 77 Fed.Reg.
 8725, 8726 (Feb.
 15, 2012).
-After reviewing these comments, they published final regulations on February 15, 2012, adopting their proposed definition of "religious employer."
+After reviewing these comments, they published final regulations on February 15, 2012, adopting their definition of "religious employer."
 Id. at 8727.
-They also created a one-year safe harbor for religious non-profit organizations, during which the Departments would not enforce the Mandate against them.
+They also created a one-year safe harbor for religious nonprofit organizations, during which the Departments would not enforce the Mandate against them.
 Id. at 8728.

-2. The Accommodation Scheme for Religious Non-Profit Organizations proposed rulemaking ("ANPRM") in anticipation of creating additional accommodations for non-exempt religious non-profit organizations.
-Certain Preventive Services Under the Affordable Care Act, 77 Fed.
-Reg.
+2. The Accommodation Scheme for Religious Non-Profit Organizations

+In response to religious groups that were dissatisfied with the scope of the proposed religious employer exemption, the Departments issued an advance notice of proposed rulemaking ("ANPRM") anticipation of creating additional accommodations for non-exempt religious non-profit organizations.
+Certain Preventive Services Under the Affordable Care Act, 77 Fed.Reg.
 16,501 (Mar.
 21, 2012).
 After reviewing the comments received from the ANPRM, the Departments published proposed rules creating an accommodation for a wider range of religious non-profit organizations.
-Coverage of Certain Preventive Services Under the Affordable Care Act, 78 Fed.
-Reg.
+Coverage of Certain Preventive Services Under the Affordable Care Act, 78 Fed.Reg.
 8456 (Feb.
 6, 2013).